chubetho/Bachelor_Thesis/chapters/experimental.typ

     ],
   ),
   figure(
-    caption: [The scaffold CLI for the creation of new micro frontend applications.], image("/assets/create_app.png"),
+    caption: [The scaffold CLI for the creation of new micro frontend application.], image("/assets/create_app.png"),
   ),
 )